Actions

 The Light inside him was too much.

 Sin Eaters dissolved into aether as they fell, their cries drowned out by the roar of clashing magic.
-Innocence reformed again and again, gathering Light with every movement, his voice ringing like burning glass as he unleashed more waves of brilliance that would have obliterated anyone but these heroes who dared to defy him.
+Innocence striking again and again, gathering Light with every movement, his voice ringing like burning glass as he unleashed more waves of brilliance that would have obliterated anyone but these heroes who dared to defy him.

 Izazu collapsed.
 Feo Ul dove without hesitation, catching him before he hit the ground.

-Feo Ul laid him gently upon the moss of Il Mheg, the cool air carrying the first true night breezes in decades.
 Izazu looked up at the sky as though seeing it for the very first time.
-He described the stars to her in a soft, wavering voice, pointing out shapes that didn’t truly exist but were beautiful enough that she pretended to see them too.
+He described the stars to them in a soft, wavering voice, pointing out shapes that didn’t truly exist but were beautiful enough that they pretended to see them too.

-She stayed by him, every second weighed with dread, listening to the slow decline of his breathing.
+They stayed by him, every second weighed with dread, listening to the slow decline of his breathing.
 Even as the Light burned him from within, his eyes remained gentle, fixed on the sky he had fought so hard to restore.

 He never surrendered to the Light.